 Improve your credit score

-The higher your credit score is, the more attractive you’ll look to lenders and you’ll qualify for a lower interest rate.
-A lower rate could literally save you thousands so look into improving your credit score.
+The higher your credit score is, the more attractive you’ll look to lenders, and you’ll qualify for a lower interest rate.
+A lower rate could save you thousands so look into improving your credit score.

 Offer a large down payment